China’s military diplomacy in the Pacific and Indian Oceans

 Pacific Islands

-The PLA intensifies security assistance through police/military training, large equipment donations and more frequent PLA-N port calls.
-The Solomon Islands security agreement (2022) and outreach in Vanuatu raises the prospect of basing or extended access.
+The PLA intensifies security assistance through police/military training, large equipment donations and more frequent PLAN port calls.
+The Solomon Islands security agreement (2022) and broader Pacific outreach raise the prospect of basing or extended access.

 Indian Ocean

 The PLA establishes a support base in Djibouti (2017).
-China’s expands access arrangements (Gwadar, Hambantota), conducts regular long-range patrols, joint exercises, and evacuations (Libya, Yemen).
-PLA-N rotations and surface action groups operate year-round.
+China expands access arrangements (Gwadar, Hambantota), conducts regular long-range patrols, joint exercises, and evacuations (Libya, Yemen).
+PLAN rotations and surface action groups operate year-round.

 Australia & NZ

-There is sharp reduction in defence cooperation with Australia during China’s 2020–2023 diplomatic freeze.
-China begins a regular frequency of contested maritime interactions.
-PLA-N task grounds begin to circumnavigate Australia.
+There's a sharp reduction in defence cooperation with Australia during China’s 2020–2023 diplomatic freeze.
+China begins a regular pattern of contested maritime interactions.
+PLAN task groups begin to circumnavigate Australia.

 China’s excessive claims and sensitive areas